 Trimming is done by a vet using a high speed dental burr, usually without needing sedation in a standard appointment.
 It’s quick, painless and cheap.
 The only drawback is that it needs to be done every six weeks for life.

 Removal of rabbit incisors used to be a specialist procedure.
 That is, until some bright spark invented a much better technique.
-It’s still time consuming and expensive (we charge $500) but a lot better than it was.
+It’s still time consuming and expensive (see our charges here) but a lot better than it was.